 USD 385 Andover, Central High School – 2016 – present

-U.S. History, U.S. Government, AP Government and Politics, and Dual Credit Government through Butler Community
+U.S. History, U.S. Government, AP Government and Politics, and PO141 American Federal Government (dual credit government through Butler Community College)

 Currently, I have a dog named Toto who is a Silky Terrier and entertains me and keeps me safe!

 I grew up south of Eisenhower National Airport in southwest Wichita and my parents still live in that house.
 I went to Haysville schools.

 My one brother and his wife have two sons, both in high school.
-One is a junior and the other is a freshman and they all live in North Texas.
+One is a senior and the other is a sophomore and they all live in North Texas.
 I very much enjoy watching them grow into amazing young men and on the football and baseball fields and the basketball court.

 My students are my “kids” and I invest much of who I am into them to help them become who I see they can be tomorrow, not just who they might be right now.

 When I am not teaching, I am either studying for my doctorate, volunteering in the community with the Junior League of Wichita, P.E.O., Hugh O’Brian Youth Leadership or supporting K-State!
 I love college football and have season tickets to cheer for the Cats!

-I love to read historical fiction and content related books and am a self-avowed Social Studies nerd who loves what I get to do everyday!!!
+I love to read historical fiction and content-related books which makes me a self-avowed Social Studies nerd who loves what I get to do everyday!!!